Redesign a Screen That Frustrates People

 Step 2-3

-Lay your work out as before → after, and annotate each change with the reason it serves the problem: 'I moved X because the user was failing at Y.' If you can't justify a change against the problem, it probably shouldn't be there.
-This annotated before/after is the artifact that proves you can think, not just decorate.
+Lay your work out as before and after, and write next to each change the reason it helps: 'I moved X because people kept getting stuck at Y.' If you can't tie a change back to the problem, it probably shouldn't be there.
+This is the thing that proves you can think, not just make things look nice.

 - 4